AgentLee/SpaceInvaders/README.md

 - Resources
     - Lives
     - Shields
+    - Shot types (burst fire, etc)
 - New Models
 - Need to restructure enemy code
+- ~~Add explosion to when the player is out of position.~~
+- Monster attack
+- Might need to add more functionality to the player when it can go into space.
+- ~~Add collision between player and enemies~~

 ## Bugs
 - Red UFO spawning